 To connect to a database in a private network, create an SSH tunnel using the following steps:

-(1) Download our public key from the popup and whitelist these IPs through your firewall.
+Download our public key using the Download button and whitelist the IP addresses listed above through your firewall.

 default.ssh.public_key (the downloaded file)

 and pasting its contents into a new line in

 In most cases the SSH Port will be 22 by default.
 Check the Port variable in